dr-jam/GameplayProgramming/README.md

 ### Course
 Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 11:00-11:50 AM in ART 204
-Duscussion Meeting Time: Wednesdays at 12:10-1:00 PM in WELLMN119
+Discussion Meeting Time: Mondays at 12:10-1:00 PM in WELLMN119
 Holiday: Memorial Day - Monday, May 30th
 Final Examination Period: Monday, June 6th at 1:00-3:00 PM